c19witness/uk-covid19-inquiry/2023-07-17_module-1/3_Professor_Philip_Banfield.rst

 **Lead Inquiry**: One important, very important, operational area concerns of course the availability of respirators in order to be able -- and ventilators -- to be able to deal with the transmission of whatever virus it is which forms the basis of the pandemic.

-I don't want to go into the operational side of this issue, but was the BMA aware of whether or not there had been any planning for or preparation for the debate about the extent to which a future pandemic may be caused by a virus which was more transmissible than other viruses, in particular because it may be transmitted by aerosol transmission as opposed to droplet transmission?
+I don't want to go into the operational side of this issue, but was the BMA aware of whether or not there had been any planning for or preparation for the debate about the extent to which a future pandemic may be caused by a virus which was more transmissible than other viruses, in particular because it may be transmitted by :outline:`aerosol` transmission as opposed to :outline:`droplet` transmission?
 Was that a debate or an issue in which the BMA engaged pre-pandemic?

 **Professor Philip Banfield**: So the BMA discussed that within the public health community and within its own public health committees, because the local public health teams will have been practised and exercised in infection control measures.

-**Lead Inquiry**: Are you aware of the extent to which persons on the inside of government were debating the consequences of there being a pandemic which had a high degree of aerosol transmission?
+**Lead Inquiry**: Are you aware of the extent to which persons on the inside of government were debating the consequences of there being a pandemic which had a high degree of :outline:`aerosol` transmission?
 Do you know whether that is something that was being addressed?

 **Professor Philip Banfield**: No. There was no discussion and the general feeling is that there was a disconnect between anything that was going on in central government and the local public health teams.